NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 When you run **Ant:** Your HORIZON will make you miss obstacles you couldn't see coming.

+**The System coordinates predict something else:**

+Your **MASS** tells you whether you're fighting a fair fight or fighting gravity.

+Your **ENTROPY** tells you whether you can afford to keep fighting at all.

 **The Self-Checks exist to catch your coordinates in the act.**

+---

+## The Strategic Survival Question

+With all three dimensions visible — Personal, Temporal, System — you can now ask the question that most parties never ask:

+**Even if I am right (Personal), and even if the time is now (Temporal), do I have the mass to withstand the gravity of this machine, and can I afford the entropy required to reach the end?**

+This is not about giving up.
+This is about fighting with sight.

+You stop being a Party and become a Physicist.
+You stop shouting at the storm and start measuring the wind speed.

 ---